geovanygameros/geovanygameros/README.md

-# Geovany Gameros👋
+# Hey there!
+I'm Geovany Gameros👨‍💻
-### Developer, leader, friend and a passionate entrepreneur
+### Developer, leader, friend and a passionate entrepreneur.

 I'm a software engineer who is passionate about creating and designing high performance applications and micro-services.
 I've been a professional programmer since a bit more than 7 years and some of the technologies I love to working with are Ruby, ReacJS and recently React Native.
 I'm starting to enjoy working with a serverless architecture and realtime capabilities.